Creating a New Model Class to Associate With

 </p>

-Verify that the newly added code works by running the app, opening the app’s index
+Verify that the newly added code works by running the app, opening the app’s index page for Quiz records, and using the new hyperlinks to navigate to the show pages for Quiz records.

-Resource Actions for Quiz
+8. Adding the new/create Resource Actions for Quiz Records

 The tasks in this part were previously introduced in this demo.